 To stop a shared folder with Command Prompt, use these steps:

 Search for Command Prompt, right-click the top result, and select the Run as administrator option.

 Type the following command to see all the shared folders on your computer and press Enter:

 Type the following command to stop sharing a specific folder and press Enter:

-In the command, make sure to change ShareOne2 for the name of folder that you’re sharing.
+In the command, make sure to change ShareOne for the name of the folder that you’re sharing.
 (This isn’t the “Resource” name.)

-After you complete the steps, the folder that you specified in the command will no longer be available for network users.
+After completing the steps, the folder you specified in the command will no longer be available for network users.

-While you have multiple options to stop sharing a folder on Windows 10, using the Command Prompt option can come in handy if you’re having problems trying to disable a share using File Explorer or Computer Management.
+While you have multiple options to stop sharing a folder on Windows 10, using the Command Prompt option can come in handy if you’re having problems disabling a share using File Explorer or Computer Management.